 The World Wildlife Foundation (WWF) tracks the conservation status of many species and rates them from “critically endangered” to “least concern.”
 While tree kangaroos and brown bears are faring well in terms of population numbers, specific varieties of rhinos, gorillas, and tigers are at the highest risks for extinction—followed close behind by certain whales, dolphins, and turtles.

-To identify the animal species that may become extinct in our lifetime, Stacker examined data from the International Union for the Conservation of Nature’s Red List of Threatened Species as well as the World Wildlife Foundation.
+To identify the animal species that may become extinct in our lifetimes, Stacker examined data from the International Union for the Conservation of Nature’s Red List of Threatened Species as well as the World Wildlife Foundation.
 Any animal listed as “critically endangered” was considered eligible for extinction in the near future.
-For the purpose of this list, an animal is defined as being a member of Phylum Chordata which include mammals, birds, fish, reptiles, and amphibians.
+For this list, an animal is defined as being a member of the phylum Chordata, which includes mammals, birds, fish, reptiles, and amphibians.

 This massive fish, descended from prehistoric creatures, is prized for its caviar.
 Illegal fishing in its native Russian and Iranian habitats as well as dam construction has led to a rapid decline of the Russian sturgeon population over the past 45 years.
 Unless major conversation efforts are undertaken to restock naturally, the wild population of this species will soon be gone.

 In the 1990s, this was the third most-recorded variety of sea snake.
 Today, they’re nearly impossible to find.
 Biologists think coral bleaching may be to blame, as the short-nosed sea snake lives exclusively on Australia’s Great Barrier Reef, which is suffering greatly from the effects of global warming.